eclipse-theia/theia/doc/coding-guidelines.md

 * Use JSDoc style comments for `functions`, `interfaces`, `enums`, and `classes`

 ## Strings
-* Use 'single quotes' for all strings which aren't [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+* Use 'single quotes' for all strings that aren't [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 ## null and undefined
-Use `undefined`, do not use `null`.
+Use `undefined`; do not use `null`.

 ## Internationalization/Localization

 <a name="nls-localize"></a>
-* [1.](#nls-localize) Always localize user facing text with the `nls.localize(key, defaultValue, ...args)` function.
+* [1.](#nls-localize) Always localize user-facing text with the `nls.localize(key, defaultValue, ...args)` function.

-> What is user facing text?
-Any strings that are hardcoded (not calculated) that could be in any way visible to the user, be it labels for commands and menus, messages/notifications/dialogs, quick input placeholders or preferences.
+> What is user-facing text?
+Any strings that are hardcoded (not calculated) that could be in any way visible to the user, be it labels for commands and menus, messages/notifications/dialogs, quick-input placeholders or preferences.

 <a name="nls-localize-args"></a>
 * [1.1.](#nls-localize-args) Parameters for messages should be passed as the `args` of the `localize` function.
 They are inserted at the location of the placeholders - in the form of `{\d+}` - in the localized text.
 E.g. `{0}` will be replaced with the first `arg`, `{1}` with the second, etc.